As a sales leader, you may feel you have to choose between a scalable process and flexible personalization.

 How you use your DSRs with your clients is up to you, but here are a few best practices we recommend you follow:

 1. Introduce it at the end of your intro call.
 The best time to introduce your DSR is after you’ve done your first introduction or demo call.
 After doing your demo spiel, use the last five to ten minutes of your call to introduce the DSR you’ve already set up for them.

 Start by sharing your screen and then walk them through the concept of the DSR, what you’ve included in the room, and how you’ll be using it as your main collaboration portal going forward.

-Explain how you’ll be making the entire process more convenient for them by adding the proposal, call recordings, demo video, and other key information to this portal as your relationship progresses (rather than cluttering their inbox).
+Explain how you’ll be making the entire process more convenient for them by adding the proposal, call recordings, demo video, and other key information to this client portal as your relationship progresses (rather than cluttering their inbox).

 If you’re using Dock, explain how anyone on their team can access the Dock space by entering their email—so there’s no need to forward every email you send to the rest of their team.

 2. Include it in your demo follow-up email.
 Follow up your call by emailing your DSR link to your buyer’s point of contact(s).